sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-02-blockchain-the-technology-that-matters-in-2018.md

 ### Laying the Foundation for Decentralized Future

-Blockchain's introduction marks a pivotal moment that expanded possibilities for securely exchanging digital assets and data through decentralized consensus.
+Blockchain’s introduction marks a pivotal moment that expanded possibilities for securely exchanging digital assets and data through decentralised consensus.
 Underpinning cryptocurrencies is only its starting point.

 By eliminating trusted third parties, blockchain offers the potential to restructure flows of value across finance, commerce, governance, and society.
-Despite limitations, its trajectory points to an exciting decentralized future across sectors.
+Despite limitations, its trajectory points to an exciting decentralised future across sectors.

 Like the internet before it, blockchain is a foundational technology poised to unlock new models powered by peer-to-peer transparency and trust.
 This revolutionary innovation promises to reshape our digital economies and connected lives in the years ahead.